Balance of payments, UK: January to March 2025

 Primary income

-The primary income account records income that the UK receives and pays on financial and other assets, along with compensation of employees.
+The primary income account records income that the UK receives and pays on financial and other assets, along with the compensation of employees.

 Secondary income